 Credit for courses taken at other accredited colleges and universities may be transferred to GLCC, including correspondence work, provided the student has received a 2.0 (C) or better in the course(s).
 Transfer credits are not counted in the calculation of the grade point average.
-A student may transfer courses equivalent to GLCC courses or courses that apply to the program of study, and a maximum of 15 credit hours of open electives.
+A student may transfer courses equivalent to GLCC courses or courses that apply to the program of study and a maximum of 15 credit hours of open electives.

-For questions or more specific information regarding the Transfer of Credit from either an accredited or unaccredited institution, contact the Vice President of Academic Affairs.
+For questions or more specific information regarding the Transfer of Credit from either an accredited or unaccredited institution, contact the Registrar.